 INT32U CMD Command (answer) INT16S WindingVoltageA In the case step motor, the voltage across the winding A; in the case of a brushless, the voltage on the first coil, in the case of the only DC.
 INT16S WindingVoltageB In the case step motor, the voltage across the winding B; in case of a brushless, the voltage on the second winding, and in the case of DC is not used.
 INT16S WindingVoltageC In the case of a brushless, the voltage on the third winding, in the case step motor and DC is not used.
-INT16S WindingCurrentA In the case step motor, the current in the coil A; brushless if the current in the first coil, and in the case of a single DC.
-INT16S WindingCurrentB In the case step motor, the current in the coil B; brushless if the current in the second coil, and in the case of DC is not used.
-INT16S WindingCurrentC In the case of a brushless, the current in the third winding, in the case step motor and DC is not used.
-INT16U Pot Analog input value in ten-thousandths.
-Range: 010000 INT16U Joy The joystick position in the ten-thousandths.
-Range: 010000 INT16S DutyCycle Duty cycle of PWM.
-INT8U Reserved [14] Reserved (14 bytes) INT16U CRC Checksum result\t get\device\information (device\t id, device\information\t\ device\information)
+INT16S WindingCurrentA In the case step motor, the current in the coil A; brushless if the current in the first coil, and in the case a single DC.
+INT16S WindingCurrentB In the case step motor, the current in the coil B; brushless if the current in the second coil, case of DC is not used.
+In the case step motor, the current in the coil B; brushless if the current in the second coil, and in the case of DC is not used.
+INT16S WindingCurrentC In the case of a brushless, the current in the third winding, in the case step motor and DC is not us In the case of a brushless, the current in the third winding, in the case step motor and DC is not used.
+INT16U NT16U Pot Analog input value in ten-thousandths.
+Range: 010000 INT16U NT16U Joy The joystick position in the ten-thousandths.
+Range: 010000 INT16S INT16S DutyCycle Duty cycle of PWM.
+INT8U T8U Reserved [14] Reserved (14 bytes) INT16U CRC Checksum result_t get_device_information (device_t id, device_information_t device_information)